kirillian/shiplane/README.md

 SHIPLANE_CONTAINER_REGISTRY_TOKEN=XXXXXXXXXX # Token for container registry authentication SHIPLANE_CONTAINER_REGISTRY_USERNAME=XXXXXXXXXX # Username for container registry authentication RAISE_EXCEPTIONS_ON_FAILED_BUILD=true # Tells Shiplane to stop on a failed build and raise an exception.
-Defaults to 'false'
+Defaults to 'false' DOCKER_COMPOSE_V1_COMPATIBILITY=true # Set this if you are using docker-compose or using docker compose in compatibility mode.
+See this StackOverflow Question for some details: https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore
 ```
 ## Important ENVIRONMENT VARIABLES for runtime
 # Rails Environment Variable sample